Yue-Zhengyuan/Zhengyuan_Lectures_on_Physics/README.md

 None of the following is now complete or has reached my standard.

 - **Classical Mechanics**.
 Based on
-    - *Essence of Linear Algebra* by Grant Sanderson (3Blue1Brown)
+    - [*Essence of Linear Algebra*](https://youtu.be/fNk_zzaMoSs) by Grant Sanderson (3Blue1Brown)
-    - *Mechanics* by Lev Landau and Evgeny Lifshitz
+    - *Mechanics (Course of Theoretical Physics, Vol. 1)* by Lev Landau and Evgeny Lifshitz
-    - Course *Engineering Physics: Mechanics* (PHYS1110, Fall 2020) at The Chinese University of Hong Kong (CUHK)

 - **Condensed Matter Physics**.
 Based on
-    - *Statistical Physics (Part 1)* by Lev Landau and Evgeny Lifshitz
+    - *Statistical Physics Part 1 (Course of Theoretical Physics, Vol. 5)* by Lev Landau and Evgeny Lifshitz
-    - *Introduction to Many-Body Physics* by Piers Coleman
+    - *Many-body Theory Exposed* by Willem Dickhoff and Dimitri van Neck
-    - Course *Advanced Statistical Physics* (PHYS5510, Spring 2020) at CUHK
+    - Course *Solid State Theory* (PHYS5430, Spring 2020) at CUHK
     - Course *Many-Body Theory* (PHYS5520, Spring 2021) at CUHK
     - Course *Thermodynamics and Statistical Physics II* (Fall 2018) at Fudan University (FDU)